Delix Therapeutics: Awards

 In 2021, Delix was named one of the Fierce 15 of Biotech.
 In 2022, Nature named Delix Spinout of the Year and Delix was awarded the Healthcare Businesswomen's Association (HBA) ACE award.
 In 2023, Delix was a finalist for the Prix Galien award for Best Startup and the BWB award for Biotech Innovation of the Year and won the Biotech Breakthrough Award for Neuroscience Therapeutics Company of the Year.

 Product Candidates

-To date, the company has synthesized over 2000 novel psychoplastogens.
+To date, the company has synthesized over 2,000 novel psychoplastogens.
 Many of these small molecule compounds are analogs of known psychedelics such as ibogaine and 5-MeO-DMT.
 Delix focuses on the development of non-hallucinogenic psychoplastogens as scalable alternatives to first-generation hallucinogenic psychoplastogens like ketamine and psilocybin.
 Their compounds have been engineered to lack cardiotoxicity and psychostimulant properties characteristic of other first-generation psychoplastogens.
-The company’s known drug candidates include zalsupindole (DLX-001; AAZ-A-154), tabernanthalog (DLX-007), and DLX-159.
+The company's known drug candidates include zalsupindole (DLX-001; AAZ-A-154), tabernanthalog (DLX-007), JRT, and DLX-159.
 Delix has licensed these compounds from UC Davis.